Get 80% off your plan for your first 3 months*

 What is petty cash?

-Petty cash is a small amount of physical money businesses keep on hand for minor, unexpected expenses.
-These expenses typically include office supplies, employee recognition items, or emergency purchases that are impractical to pay by other methods.
+Petty cash is a small amount of physical money businesses keep on hand for minor, unexpected expenses, such as office supplies, employee recognition items, or emergency purchases impractical to pay otherwise.

-• Tax deductions: Many petty cash expenses are tax deductible
+• Tax deductions: Many petty cash expenses qualify as tax deductible.

-• Financial visibility: Better understanding of where your cash goes
+• Financial visibility: Clear understanding of where your cash goes.

 Types of petty cash

-Businesses typically manage their petty cash using one of two systems.
-The one you choose will depend on how much control and flexibility you need.
+Businesses typically manage petty cash using one of two systems, depending on how much control and flexibility they need.

-• Imprest system: This is the most common and secure method.
-You start with a fixed amount of cash, called a float.
-When the money is spent, you replenish the fund with the exact amount needed to bring it back to the original float, in exchange for the receipts.
+• Imprest system: The most common and secure method.
+You start with a fixed amount of cash, called a float, and replenish the fund with the exact amount spent in exchange for receipts.
 This makes it easy to track spending and spot discrepancies.

-• General fund: This system is more flexible.
-You top up the fund with varying amounts of cash whenever it runs low.
+• General fund: A more flexible approach.
+You top up the fund with varying amounts whenever it runs low.
 While simpler, it can be harder to track expenses and manage the balance accurately over time.

 How does petty cash work?

-Setting up petty cash requires a simple accounting entry when you first create the fund.
+Setting up the fund requires a simple accounting entry.

 Initial setup steps